r0n1tr/team21/README.md

 ## Verifying test result

-We wrote a program call pdf_expected_output that you can find in mem_files that should perform the same operation as the pdf assembly.
-We took the results and plotted them in excel (see below) which matches the plots on vbuddy, giving us reason to believe our cpu works
+We wrote a program call pdf_expected_output.cpp that you can find in mem_files that should perform the same operation as the pdf assembly.
+We took the results and plotted them in excel (see below) which matches the plots on vbuddy, giving us reason to believe our cpu works.

 ![image](https://github.com/r0n1tr/team21/assets/138166258/168aa70f-6bb5-4b8b-b67a-67090196d976)

 ![image](https://github.com/r0n1tr/team21/assets/138166258/153fcf61-c112-4557-948e-e94f36a247e6)